How does the optimizer implicitly bias the model merging loss landscape?: Preliminaries

 \section{Preliminaries}

 \textbf{Linear interpolation merging}~\citep{frankle2020linear}.
 Linear mode connectivity refers to a phenomenon where two minima with similar performance can be connected by a linear path in the parameter space without significant performance degradation along that path.
-Formally, given two neural networks with parameters $\w_A$ and $\w_B$, we can define a linear interpolated model $\w_{li}$ as:
+Formally, given two models with parameters $\w_A$ and $\w_B$, we can define a linear interpolated model $\w_{li}$ as:

 where $\alpha \in [0,1]$ is the interpolation coefficient.
 A pair of models exhibits linear mode connectivity if the loss function $\Ls(\w_{\alpha})$ remains relatively low for all values of $\alpha$ along this linear path.
 Model merging relies on mode connectivity, but instead, it aims to find solutions with lower loss values.